^

 Clinicians identify the following indications for TRUS:

-• the location of prostate biopsy;
+• determination of the site of prostate biopsy;

 • hematospermia, detection of stones;

-• abscess, prostatitis, infectious disease;
+• abscess, prostatitis, infectious lesion;

-• difficulty in urinating (infravesical obstruction);
+• difficulty urinating (infravesical obstruction);

-• evaluation of the effectiveness of therapy.
+• evaluation of therapy effectiveness.

 Preparation for TRUS